$\mathbf{O}(D,D)$ completion of the Friedmann equations: Introduction

-One immediate incongruity appears in the fact that such a program produces static vacua, whereas our universe is known to be expanding dynamically.
-To address this in the context of string theory, one may consider the other closed-string modes, in particular the dilaton $\phi$, as dynamical degrees of freedom in addition to the spacetime metric, leading to the well-studied SUGRA cosmology \cite{Gasperini:2002bn}.
-In fact, under the $\ODD$ symmetry of T-duality, where $D$ is the number of spacetime dimensions, the whole set of closed-string massless NS-NS fields $\{g_{\mu\nu},B_{\mu\nu},\phi\}$ should transform into each other.
-A well-known example of T-duality is the small-large duality $R \leftrightarrow 1/R$, which heuristically leads to the exchange of `momentum' and `winding' modes of the closed string~\hbox{\cite{Buscher:1987sk,Buscher:1987qj}.} In recent years this $\ODD$ symmetry has been made manifest in the formalism of Double Field Theory (DFT)~\cite{Siegel:1993xq,Siegel:1993th,Hull:2009mi,Hull:2009zb,Hohm:2010jy,Hohm:2010pp}, in which \hbox{$D+D$}~coordinates are used to describe $D$-dimensional physics, with actual physical points identified as gauge orbits in the doubled coordinate system~\cite{Park:2013mpa,Lee:2013hma}.
-In this framework, Type IIA and IIB SUGRA, as well as non-Riemannian gravities such as Newton--Cartan, ultra-relativistic Carroll, \textit{etc.}, are unified as different backgrounds of a single theory.
+{To this end, we recall that symmetry has been the guiding principle of modern physics, dictating which interactions are allowed.
+In SUGRA the whole set of closed-string massless NS-NS fields $\{g_{\mu\nu},B_{\mu\nu},\phi\}$ transform into each other under $\ODD$ rotations, where $D$ is the number of spacetime dimensions.} However, $\ODD$ is not a symmetry in the usual sense, as a particular choice of $\{g_{\mu\nu},B_{\mu\nu},\phi\}$, \textit{i.e.} a particular \textit{background}, typically preserves at most only a residual discrete subgroup of $\ODD$, known as T-duality.
+A well-known example of T-duality is the small-large duality $R \leftrightarrow 1/R$, which heuristically leads to the exchange of `momentum' and `winding' modes of the closed string~\hbox{\cite{Buscher:1987sk,Buscher:1987qj}.} In recent years {$\ODD$ has been elevated to a manifest symmetry in the formalism of Double Field Theory (DFT)~\cite{Siegel:1993xq,Siegel:1993th,Hull:2009mi,Hull:2009zb,Hohm:2010jy,Hohm:2010pp} (as well as doubled string worldsheet actions~\cite{Duff:1989tf,Tseytlin:1990nb,Tseytlin:1990va, Hull:2004in,Hull:2006va}), } in which \hbox{$D+D$}~coordinates are used to describe $D$-dimensional physics, with actual physical points identified as gauge orbits in the doubled coordinate system~\cite{Park:2013mpa,Lee:2013hma}. {This framework encompasses not only different SUGRA backgrounds such as Type IIA and IIB SUGRA, but also includes} non-Riemannian gravities such as Newton--Cartan, ultra-relativistic Carroll, \textit{etc.}, all of which are unified as different backgrounds of a single theory~\cite{Morand:2017fnv}.